San Isidro de El General: Music

 The Escuela de Música Sinfónica de Pérez Zeledón (Symphonic Music School of Pérez Zeledón) is located in the district.
 This institution is sponsored by the National University of Costa Rica through its Brunca region campus.
-The National University developed the idea in 1992 and by holding several fundraisers were able to establish the school; which was inaugurated in 1994 with forty students and five teachers.
+The National University developed the idea in 1992 and by holding several fundraisers were able to establish the school; it was inaugurated in 1994 with forty students and five teachers.

 At present, the school is located in a wooden building borrowed from the municipal government.
 With 12 teachers and 22 teaching assistants, the public school of symphony serves a population of 180 students from ages 5 to 24.
 Music professionals graduated from this school have become music teachers in the region.
 Consequently, this project and music itself has helped improve the quality of life of young people.

 Cultural center

 The city also harbors a cultural complex which serves various purposes for a number of activities such as music concerts and theatrical plays.